berardimichele/berardimichele.github.io/index.md

 An economist's look at information, beliefs and learning, and their relevance for economics and finance.

-Here you will find an overview of my published work (TBC)
+Here you will find an overview of my work (TBC)

 ### My publications